-Traidisiun is a recently formed, young greengrass band.
+The Tradition is a D/FW greengrass band.
 Their music is an eclectic mix of traditional Irish and Scottish tunes, bluegrass, folk music, and a few Appalachian influenced tunes.
 Band members include Kade Brummet, Ana Skrnich, Caleb Woolverton, and Ben Woolverton.

-The band although just recently assembled has already booked the top 5 folk festivals in North Texas (NTIF, Sherman Celtic Festival, McKinney CELTic Festival, Texas Scottish Festival, and Allen Arts Festival), and has been confirmed as a monthly weekend performer at The Celt Pub as well as a number of private events.
+The band although only a year old, has already booked the top 5 folk festivals in North Texas (NTIF, Sherman Celtic Festival, McKinney CELTic Festival, Texas Scottish Festival, and Allen Arts Festival), and has been confirmed as a monthly weekend performer at The Celt Pub as well as a number of private events.
 Stan Penn, owner of the Celt Pub called them one of the most exciting new young bands he has seen.

 The band plays a mixture of instrumental numbers along with wonderful folk and celtic songs performed by lead singer Ana Sknirch and Ben Woolverton.
 Their harmonies are breathtaking as is their instrumental skill.

 Sarah Copus has been performing and recording for over 7 years.
 For a musician under 21, she has had some extraordinary success: three albums hit the Billboard top 20 that feature her as lead singer, radio airplay across hundreds of stations worldwide, and a Best Vocal Album award from Zone Music Reporter Awards Show in 2015.
-The band she is lead vocalist in with her parents, 2002, achieves over 80 million pandora plays a year, and just eclipsed 1/2 billion plays in 2018.
+The band she is lead vocalist in, 2002, achieves over 80 million pandora plays a year, and just eclipsed 1/2 billion plays in 2018.

 Her first recordings in the Irish language of Gaelic appear on the album “Winter Air” in 2013.
 Sarah has been featured as a soloist in concerts with major touring artists like Celtic Woman and The Irish Tenors.
 Last July, she sang a duet with Emmet Cahill of Celtic Thunder during his performance in Dallas.
 She has also performed with Irish musical sensations, Téada as an opening act for their Irish Christmas in America tour.